clojure-finance/clojure-heap2/README.md

 # clojure-heap2
-Heap or Priority Queue in Clojure (from Java)
+Heap in Clojure (from `java.util.PriorityQueue`)

-A heap or priority queue is a tree-based data structure that satisfies the heap property, which is one maximally efficient implementation of a priority queue.
+A heap is a tree-based data structure that satisfies the heap property, which is one maximally efficient implementation of a priority queue.

 - In a min-heap: for any given node C, if P is a parent node of C, then the key of P is less than or equal to the key of C.
 - In a max-heap: for any given node C, if P is a parent node of C, then the key of P is greater than or equal to the key of C.